Cooperation, composition and activities of the Managing Board and Supervisory Board

-Decisions on the specific make-up of the Managing Board shall be made by the Supervisory Board in the interest of the Company and having regard to all the circumstances of the individual case.
+Decisions on the specific composition of the Managing Board shall be made by the Supervisory Board in the interest of the Company with regards to the circumstances of the individual case.
 Except for the target ratio of women on the Management Board, the aforementioned targets for filling the Managing Board were met or exceeded throughout the reporting period.

-The German Corporate Governance Code stipulates that the Managing Board must consider diversity when filling management positions in the Company and specifically that women must be adequately represented.
+The GCGC stipulates that the Managing Board must consider diversity when filling management positions in the Company and specifically that women must be adequately represented.
 The Managing Board is committed to this objective.
 It already monitors the diversity of the workforce and will continue to do so in future.
 HUGO BOSS, however, also continues to be committed to the core principle of hiring solely based on applicants’ qualifications, even if this might result in a decrease in the proportion of women employed.
-Pursuant to Sec.
+Furthermore and pursuant to Sec.
 76 (4) AktG, the Managing Board has set a target gender quota of at least 30% women in the first management level and 35% in the second management level below the Managing Board to be achieved by December 31, 2021.
-As of December 31, 2019, the share of women in the first management level was 25%, roughly the same as the prior year level (December 31, 2018: 26%).
-The target at the second management level was again clearly exceeded as at December 31, 2019, with a share of women of 48% (December 31, 2018: 46%).
+As of December 31, 2020, the proportion of women in the first management level was 25%, and hence on the prior year level (December 31, 2019: 25%).
+The target at the second management level was again clearly exceeded by December 31, 2020, with a proportion of women of 43% (December 31, 2019: 48%).
 Employees

 The Supervisory Board